The Future of Microsoft Windows Server 2016: From File Server, to Datacenter, to Cloud

 The 80s

 In 1989, Microsoft was still a strong partner with IBM in the server space.
-Both behemoths worked on making the 32-bit OS/2 operating system to run on Intel X86 processors.
+Both behemoths worked on making the 32-bit OS/2 operating system run on Intel X86 processors.
 This was before Intel.
 During the late 80s, a server would have around 4 MB of main memory, a 60 MB disk drive, and one 80386 or 80486 chip.
 Imagine that.

 The 90s and 2000s